Update: September 2013 – Ormeggio at The Spit was awarded Two Hats at the Sydney Morning Herald Good Food Guide Awards 2014.

 My first course is a seared blue mackerel with buttermilk, mussel powder and pickled onions.

 It is art on a plate – with the blue mackerel sitting pretty against a black canvas and the pink onions with a swig of buttermilk sauce.
-The mackerel is perfectly seared, with its skin rendered crispy but I find the mackerel aromas a little strong for my liking although Chopinand likes it.
+The mackerel is nicely seared, with its skin rendered crispy but I find the mackerel aromas a little strong for my liking although Chopinand likes it.
 The pickled onions cut through the oiliness and the buttermilk and mussel power tie the whole dish together.

 The wine goes well with our fish courses and Chris opts for the ling fish baccala with dutch cream potatoes and crispy polenta.
 The salted cod is soaked and blended with the creamy mash to give this dish its smooth texture and a rather mild fish flavour.
 The crispy polenta added an interesting textural contrast against the creamy baccala.